Manitoba Lotteries Corporation

-The Manitoba Lotteries Corporation (MLC) was a crown corporation that controlled and operated gambling in the Canadian province of Manitoba.
-It manages two casinos in Winnipeg: McPhillips Station Casino and Club Regent Casino.
+The Manitoba Lotteries Corporation (MLC) was a Crown corporation that controlled and operated gambling in the Canadian province of Manitoba.
+It managed two casinos in Winnipeg: McPhillips Station Casino and Club Regent Casino.
 MLC also operated video lottery terminals, and is responsible for the distribution of all lottery products to a network of retailers in the province.
 MLC was succeeded by the Manitoba Liquor & Lotteries Corporation in 2013.

 The first lottery in Manitoba started in 1970 through special legislation.
-By 1993, the Manitoba Lotteries Corporation had been established as a crown corporation.
+By 1993, the Manitoba Lotteries Corporation had been established as a Crown corporation.

 Community Support

 $273 million was given to the Province of Manitoba in 2004-05 by 2006-2007 that number had reached 282.7 million.